-Receivables and contract assets balances were significant to the Group as they represent 15% of the total assets of the consolidated balance sheet.
-Receivables and contract assets amounted to \$10,472,000 and \$8,942,000 respectively as at 30 April 2020.
-During the year, impairment of \$120,000 was made.
+Receivables and contract assets balances are significant to the Group as they represent 26% of the total assets of the consolidated statement of financial position.
+The Group recorded receivables and contract assets amounting to \$19,903,000 and \$13,193,000 respectively as at 30 April 2021.
+During the year, impairment of \$897,000 was recorded.
 Impairment losses for receivables and contract assets are assessed based on the expected credit loss ("ECL") model under SFRS(I) 9.

 As receivables and contract assets contribute a significant part of the Group's working capital, management assesses the collectability and impairment of debtors on a periodic basis.
+The Group determines impairment of trade receivables by making debtor-specific assessment for credit-impaired debtors and using provision matrix method to measure the expected credit losses for the remaining group of debtors.
 The Group's assessment of ECL is based on its historical credit loss experience, adjusted for current and forward-looking information specific to the debtors or group of debtors based on current economic condition, including impact resulting from the COVID-19 pandemic.
-In addition, the Group determines impairment of trade receivables by making debtor-specific assessment for credit-impaired debtors and using provision matrix method for the remaining group of debtors.
 Given the significant management judgement and estimations involved in the impairment assessment, we assessed this to be a key audit matter.

-As part of the audit, we obtained an understanding of the management's processes and controls relating to the monitoring of receivables and contract assets.
-We discussed with management the identified credit deterioration, collection issues, repayment plans, debtors with history or long overdue receivables and reviewed correspondences with the debtors, where available.
-We also evaluated management's assumptions and inputs used in establishing the provision matrix through analysis of receivables ageing and contract assets, review of historical credit loss experiences and consideration of data and information used by management in determining the forward-looking adjustments based on current economic condition, including potential impact as a result of the COVID-19 pandemic.
-We requested, on a sample basis, trade receivable confirmations, verified receipts from the customers subsequent to balance sheet date and inquired management on disputed receivables.
-We assessed the adequacy of the relevant notes disclosure included in Note 2.13 Impairment of financial assets, Note 3.2(a) Expected credit losses of trade and other receivables and contract assets and Note 17 Trade and other receivables to the financial statements.
+- obtained an understanding of the management's processes and controls relating to the monitoring of receivables and contract assets; - discussed with management the identified credit deterioration, collection issues, repayment plans, debtors with history or long overdue receivables and reviewed correspondences with the debtors, where available; - evaluated management's assumptions and inputs used in establishing the provision matrix through analysis of receivables ageing and contract assets, review of historical credit loss experiences and consideration of data and information used by management in determining the forward-looking adjustments based on current economic condition, including potential impact as a result of the COVID-19 pandemic; - requested, on a sample basis, trade receivable confirmations, verified receipts from the customers subsequent to statement of financial position date and inquired management on disputed receivables; and - assessed the adequacy of the relevant disclosures included in Note 2.13 Impairment of financial assets, Note 3.2(a) Expected credit losses of trade and other receivables and contract assets and Note 17 Trade and other receivables to the financial statements.